ShisatoYano/AutonomousVehicleControlBeginnersGuide/doc/2_vehicle_model/2_vehicle_model.md

 In this code, a new state at the next time step can be computed with the method, "motion_model".
 If the updated speed was lower than STOP_SPEED_MPS, the speed would be set to 0 to make the vehicle stopped.
 And then, the speed is limited between MAX_SPEED_MPS and MIN_SPEED_MPS.
 Finally, the updated position (x, y) is stored to those list of history.

-## 2.4 Visualization
+## 2.4 Vehicle's parts class
-This section provides the explanation of visualizing the vehicle.
+This section provides the explanation of the vehicle's parts class.
 The vehicle is separated into the following multiple parts and those drawing classes are implemented.

 * Body
 * Chasis